Hot weather adds to NHS pressure as doctors strike

 It is the third strike in the pay dispute and is expected to lead to the cancellation of much routine care.

-And with the heat placing extra demands on accident-and-emergency units, bosses urged people to use services sensibly.
+And with the heat placing extra demands on A&E units, bosses urged people to use services sensibly.

 Junior doctors, nearly half the medical workforce, will walk out of both routine and emergency care.